Conner Henry: Coaching career

 After retiring from playing professional club basketball, Henry became an assistant basketball coach with the NCAA Division III's Claremont McKenna College (where his father also worked as a college professor) in his hometown of Claremont, California.
 He also served as associate director of the career services center, assisting students to gain employment.
 He remained there for five years, until 2006, when he was hired as an assistant coach for the Perth Wildcats of the Australian National Basketball League, where he worked under the team's head coach and his former college teammate Scott Fisher.
 After Fisher left the Wildcats, Henry became the team's head coach for the 2008–09 NBL season.
 In 2010, Conner joined the reformed Sydney Kings of the NBL, as an assistant coach with Ian Robilliard.

 Henry later became an assistant coach for the Los Angeles D-Fenders of the NBA Development League.
 In October 2013, he was named the head coach of the NBA D-League's Fort Wayne Mad Ants, for the 2013–14 season.
 On April 17, 2014, he was named the winner of the 2014 Dennis Johnson Coach of the Year Award.
 On June 10, 2015, he stepped down as the Mad Ants' head coach, and he was then named the Los Angeles D-Fenders head coach.
 However, he gave up the position to become, on June 26, an assistant coach of the NBA's Orlando Magic.
 Henry also worked as a scout for the Minnesota Timberwolves, during games at the Staples Center, from 2017 to 2019.

 On April 22, 2020, Henry signed a three-year deal to become the head coach of the Adelaide 36ers of the NBL.
 On August 26, 2021, the 36ers released Henry from his contract.

 In July 2023, Henry joined the Charlotte 49ers men's basketball team as an assistant coach.

-On January 9, 2025, Henry was announced as the head coach for the boys' basketball team at St Peter's College in Adelaide.
+In January 2025, Henry was appointed Head of Basketball at St Peter's College in Adelaide.

+In September 2026, Henry was appointed head coach of the South Adelaide Panthers men's team of the NBL1 Central for the 2027 and 2028 seasons.